etbrem/GuessTheRandom/SOLUTION.md

 The simplest way to explain why it's a good idea to use the average of all the `hints` as the `guess` is
 that sometimes the `hint` will be above the `secret_number` and sometimes it will be below.

-The probability that a `hint` will be above is equal to the probability it will be below (disregarding the limit problem), so loosely speaking it cancels out.
+The probability that a `hint` will be above is equal to the probability it will be below, so loosely speaking it cancels out.